 - 1 large egg

-Whisk the flour, pumpkin pie spice, baking soda, and salt in a mixing bowl.
+- Whisk flour, pumpkin pie spice, baking soda, and salt in a medium bowl.

 - In the bowl of a mixer or in a large bowl with a hand mixer, cream butter and sugar together on medium-high until light and fluffy, about 3 minutes.
 Beat in the egg and vanilla until they’re combined.
 Beat in pumpkin puree.
 The mixture may look a bit curdled at this point, but don't worry.